irace/irace.github.com/_posts/2016-01-18-profiling-your-swift-compilation-times.md

 xcodebuild -workspace App.xcworkspace -scheme App | grep [1-9].[0-9]ms | sort -nr > culprits.txt`
 {% endhighlight %}

 At this point, the question was whether I’d actually be able to derive actionable insights from the output, and I most certainly was.
 Thought my culprits file highlighted any function that took over a millisecond to compile, I actually had 1,200+ cases in which a function took **more than a second**, with many taking over three seconds.
 Thankfully, these 1,200+ lines were actually all **the same three functions** repeated many times over again (I don’t know enough about compilers to understand why this is the case, but the inclusion of “closure” in the output sample below does shed a bit of light).
-Even crazier, each of these three functions was only **a single line of code**.

 {% highlight text %}
 3158.2ms	/Users/Bryan/Projects/App/FileA.swift:23:14	@objc get {}